Xane123/InfiniteFun_IY/README.md

 ## Usage
 Press your prefix key (defaults to ';') to show the command list and command line.
 Here, you can click a command to auto-fill it, or type a command's name to narrow your choices in the list.
 Hover over a command to read a brief description of what it does, along with its arguments, which are typed after the command, separated by spaces.

-For example, to teleport ten studs above a random player, enter this command then press **enter**:
+For example, to save the current place/realm to "Testing.rbxlx" using [UniversalSynSaveInstance](https://github.com/luau/UniversalSynSaveInstance), including players' character models in Lighting, enter this command then press **enter**:
 ```
-goto random 10
+saveplace external players named Testing
 ```
 To repeat a command multiple times with a delay, use caret (^) characters to separate the number of times to repeat (use ```inf``` to never stop until the ```breakloops``` command is ran), the delay in seconds, and the command to execute.
-For example, to send "Infinite Fun!" in chat five times every half a second, use this command:
+For example, to warp above a random player five times every half a second, use this command:
 ```
-5^0.5^chat Infinte Fun!
+5^0.5^goto random 6
 ```
 Lastly, you can edit your keybinds (including click-teleport and part deletion key-holds) in the settings menu (⚙).
 Want to try it out and join the fun?
 Execute the LoadString above to do that!
 ## Contributing